lbryio/lbry.com/content/faq/how-to-publish.md

 ### How can I tell if someone is downloading my content?

+The LBRY app now has view counts for your published content.
-Currently, this is only possible if you set a price for your content - you will see transactions in your LBRY wallet as people purchase it.
-In the future, we will add these types of statistics to LBRY.
+In the future, we will add more of these types of statistics to LBRY.

 ### My video doesn't stream in the app, what's wrong?